videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start-ILS.md

 }
 ```

-3. We will be creating the `ParticipantView` to show the participants name and media.
-For which, will be using the `webcamStream` and `micStream` from the `useParticipant` hook to play the media of the participant.
+3. We will be creating the `ParticipantView` to show the participants media.
+For which, will be using the `webcamStream` from the `useParticipant` hook to play the media of the participant.

 ```js title="ParticipantView"
 function ParticipantView({ participantId }) {